AFRICA: CYCLING CAIRO TO CAPE

 So, should you cycle the length of Africa?
 It's a difficult question and I still don't feel that I can give a definitive answer.
 Should you cycle through Africa?
 Well yes, of course you should.
 It would be an experience that you would remember for the rest of your life.
 You would learn things that you couldn't learn any other way; both about yourself and about Africa.
 It would change your life forever.
 It would be an adventure of which you would always be proud.
 Of course you should cycle through Africa.

 For me, cycling Africa was not 'fun', generally speaking.
 I am incredibly glad to have cycled through as I did, as overall it was a fantastic experience.
-But I would not do it again, whereas with every other continent I would (and will) certainly go back and cycle through for a second or even third time.
+But I would not do it again, at least not in the same way, as a through-route, whereas with every other continent I would (and will) certainly go back and cycle through for a second or even third time.
 I expected Africa to be an adventure, but in truth, it didn't really feel like one.
 I was never far from civilisation.
 Boredom, monotony and a lack of privacy were the biggest challenges I faced.